-The 2018 Menton Lemon Festival runs from February 17th to March 7th, filling the streets and squares with huge constructions made of oranges and lemons.
+The Menton Lemon Festival fills the streets and squares with huge constructions made of oranges and lemons.
 It’s like a carnival but known as a festival when the citrus fruits that bring Menton its wealth and reputation are celebrated.

 All sorts of different events are on offer.
 There’s the Sunday Corsos des fruits d’or (Procession of Golden Fruit Floats) when decorated floats move along the Promenade du Soleil bordering the sea accompanied by musicians, folk groups, and majorettes.